 Select a dorm hall

-Once a student is paired with their roommate, it makes sense to assess what dorm hall is best for them.
+Once someone pairs a student with their roommate, it makes sense to assess what dorm hall is best for them.
 Choosing a dorm hall can be a stressful decision for new students who don’t know what to expect from campus life.
 Ease their worries by creating a dorm hall preference quiz, much like Liberty University’s quiz titled Which Liberty Dorm Should You Choose?.

 Unlike the previous roommate finder example, this asks more straightforward questions about someone’s dorm preferences.
 It’s less of a personality quiz and more of an assessment quiz, but luckily, the content isn’t written in a stuffy way.